peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public bool IsSimplified { get; }

 Gets a value indicating whether to use a "simplified" arithmetic.
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, see <a href="http://speleotrove.com/decimal/dax3274.html"> `http://speleotrove.com/decimal/dax3274.html` </a> .
+For further details, see  `speleotrove.com/decimal/dax3274.html` .

 <b>Returns:</b>

  `true`  if to use a "simplified" arithmetic; otherwise,  `false`  In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, see <a href="http://speleotrove.com/decimal/dax3274.html"> `http://speleotrove.com/decimal/dax3274.html` </a> .  `true`  if a "simplified" arithmetic will be used; otherwise,  `false` .
+For further details, see  `speleotrove.com/decimal/dax3274.html` .  `true`  if a "simplified" arithmetic will be used; otherwise,  `false`  .

 <a id="Precision"></a>
 ### Precision